MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 To resolve, provide a subnet without any delegation.

-### Issue: Error when SCOM Managed Instance (preview) is reaching SQL MI `%instance;`
+### Issue: Error when SCOM Managed Instance (preview) is reaching SQL Managed Instance `%instance;`

 **Cause**:

 This error can be caused by multiple reasons:
-   - SCOM Managed Instance might not have read permissions on the SQL MI or
+   - SCOM Managed Instance might not have read permissions on the SQL Managed Instance or
    - There might be an issue with your VNet/Region.
-For more information, see [Create and configure an SQL MI](/system-center/scom/create-operations-manager-managed-instance?tabs=prereqs-portal#create-and-configure-an-sql-mi-instance).
+For more information, see [Create and configure an SQL Managed Instance](/system-center/scom/create-operations-manager-managed-instance?tabs=prereqs-portal#create-and-configure-an-sql-mi-instance).

 **Resolution**: